 - Three hours/day of coworking space at any location

 - Three days/month of private office outside of home city

 Servcorp also includes access to the Servcorp Community in all of their plans.
 The Community is an online private business network connecting over 35,000 Servcorp clients across the globe for collaboration and networking opportunities.

 For this discussion, let’s look at several Servcorp office locations in some major US cities:

 |444 W Lake Street|

 Bottom Line on Virtual Office Space

 Virtual office spaces help your business to appear larger or more prestigious than it may yet be as well as the flexibility to base it elsewhere while you work in a more convenient location.
-Virtual office providers, such as Servcorp, offer a range of services from receiving and forwarding your mail to professional receptionists, physical office space you can use as needed, and meeting hosting services.
+Virtual office providers offer a range of services from receiving and forwarding your mail to professional receptionists, physical office space you can use as needed, and meeting hosting services.